atomize-hq/codex-wrapper/docs/adr/0001-codex-cli-parity-maintenance.md

   - the raw help output (for debugging parser drift).
 - Support a small, explicit “supplement” mechanism for known omissions in help text (e.g., `sandbox` platform variants not shown in `--help`) so the resulting snapshot is actually exhaustive.
 - Produce deterministic output (stable ordering, canonicalized whitespace where appropriate) so diffs are meaningful.

+#### Snapshot diff review requirements

+When reviewing a snapshot update PR, treat diffs as a checklist, not just “what’s new”:

+- **Additions**: new commands/flags/config toggles → decide wrap vs intentionally unwrapped; add/update E2E coverage where possible.
+- **Removals/renames**: anything that disappears from help output is a high-signal potential breaking change → confirm via real-binary smoke tests and update wrapper surface/tests/docs as needed.
+- **Deprecations/experimental markers**: if help text adds “deprecated/experimental/beta” labels, capture them in the snapshot (`stability`) and reassess promotion criteria and default exposure.

 ### 2) Automate “release watch” and “update” workflows (no auto-provision in the crate)